 Materials NeededContinue to 2 of 10 below.

 02 of 10

 Cut Two Circular Pieces of Hardwood

-To begin this project, we'll need to cut two circle-shaped pieces of hardwood.
-The best method we've found for cutting these circular shapes is to use a circle cutting jig for your band saw, which we showed you how to build in a previous woodworking project.
+To begin this project, cut two circle-shaped pieces of hardwood.
+The best method for cutting these circular shapes is to use a circle cutting jig for your band saw.
 If you are preparing to build these chimes and haven't built a circle cutting jig yet, don't worry; it's a quick, simple project.

 Cut another circular shape with a 5-1/2" diameter from the remaining hardwood.

 With the remaining hardwood scrap, cut a trapezoid (or similar shape) for a windcatcher.
 A piece about 4" tall, measuring 4" across at the top and 6" across at the bottom would be ideal.
 Drill a small hole about 1/2" down from the top-center of the windcatcher.Continue to 3 of 10 below.

 With the three pieces of hardwood cut, sand the sides and edges of the three pieces so that they are as smooth as possible.
 Pay special attention to the rounded edges of the two circular pieces.
 Smooth out any possible rough spots, as they'll cause a bit of a problem with the next step.Continue to 4 of 10 below.